Four Seasons: Variations in American Vitalist Film Comedy

 And in Forrest Gump, we seem to have the quietest ending, the least active.
 Forrest ends waiting at the school bus stop, for a bright son to return from his first day of school, a feather ostentatiously blowing in the wind, a feather which symbolizes both Jenny’s and Forrest’s mother’s philosophy of working with the life you are given.
 Forrest has already done everything from inventing Elvis’ choreography to running across the United States from coast to coast to coast to coast.

 Despite the quiet, however, the summation is still there.
 The grand summation of everything his mother gave him, everything Jenny gave him, everything from his military buddy Bubba and from his Lieutenant Dan.
-And in the quietness, which reflects the quietness of soul that has accompanied Forrest since he was a little boy who didn’t have the intelligence to be continually disturbed and misdirected by higher thought, there is no question that Forrest is pushing off into the future as the father of a normally bright son, backed by the rock-bottom realities of all he has been given.
-And to the extent that we as audience have identified with Forrest in that quiet spirit, we are more than ready to push off and move forward on the basis of experience reduced to a bottom line as well.
+And in the quietness, which reflects the quietness of soul that has accompanied Forrest since he was a little boy who didn’t have the intelligence to be continually disturbed and misdirected by higher thought, there is no question that Forrest is pushing off into the future as the father of a normally bright son, in awed acceptance of the rock-bottom realities of all he has been given.
+And to the extent that we as audience have identified with Forrest in that quiet spirit, we are more than ready to push off and move forward in awed acceptance of experience reduced to a bottom line as well.

 Forrest Gump is both a more centrally ironic comedy and a darker comedy than Life with Father or Rocky.
 And those differences do make real differences in ultimate dynamis which are beyond the scope of this work.
 But despite those variations, Gump recognizably shares the Fall feeling of incipient action deriving from awed experience.
 In fact, all three of the films we have considered to be Fall-variant can be argued to not only embody a final accounting but also an accepting awed spirit as prerequisite to moving on, in which sense Forrest Gump is, of course, without peers.